leonlan/dynamic-dispatch-waves/README.md

 ```

 This solves the instance `ORTEC-VRPTW-ASYM-01829532-d1-n324-k22` within the `EuroNeurips` environment with seed 1.
-It uses a greedy agent with seed 2 as solver, which simply dispatches all requests at each decision epoch.
+The instance is solved using the `GreedyDispatch` agent with seed 2, which simply dispatches all requests at each epoch.
 Each epoch has a time limit of five seconds, which is the maximum time that an agent can use before it must return a solution to the environment.

 ## Paper